JiangWZW/strokegen-user-docs/docs/en/Roadmap.md

     !!! note "Have some parctical designs.
 Planned after the animation stabilizer."

+There are also some other features that I had in mind:
 === "Advanced Brush Simulation"

     Allowing more comlicated brush behaviors, such as: